DictionnaireLe forumContacts

 Gruzovik shock

-génér. horrify; scandalize; make hair curl (кого-либо); offend sensibilities (кого-либо); shock delicacy (кого-либо); make sit up (кого-либо); make somebody sit up and take notice (Anglophile); go down like a bomb (Anglophile); appal (Anglophile); give a shock (кого-либо); gross out (Did the film gross you out? КГА); knock someone sideways (Ambrosia); freak (Telecaster); outrage; sicken; mind-blow; mind blow; knock my socks off (часто в позитивном смысле Valery Popyonov); throw for a loop (joyand); stupefy (VLZ_58); flabbergast (george serebryakov); shock sensibilities (кого-либо); deal a blow to (кого-либо zabic); leave speechless (I. Havkin); gobsmack (MichaelBurov)
+génér. horrify; scandalize; make hair curl (кого-либо); offend sensibilities (кого-либо); shock delicacy (кого-либо); make sit up (кого-либо); make somebody sit up and take notice (Anglophile); go down like a bomb (Anglophile); appal (Anglophile); give a shock (кого-либо); gross out (Did the film gross you out? КГА); knock someone sideways (Ambrosia); freak (Telecaster); outrage; sicken; mind-blow; mind blow; knock my socks off (часто в позитивном смысле Valery Popyonov); throw for a loop (joyand); stupefy (VLZ_58); flabbergast (george serebryakov); shock sensibilities (кого-либо); deal a blow to (кого-либо zabic); leave speechless (I. Havkin); gobsmack (MichaelBurov); scandalise (Their behaviour used to scandalize the neighbours)

 Игорь Миг bewilder; be appalling; beggar belief; bowl over